4jamesccraven/nixos-configs/README.md

 | wsl      | Virtual Machine | WSL Config      | [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) |

 ##### Note on Names
 We have a long-standing tradition at my house to name all devices after a river.
 After a few decades of this, basic names like "Nile" are long gone.
-These particular names are based primarily on cultural interests of mine.
+These particular names are based primarily on cultures that I find intriguing or have a connection with.

 Screenshots
 -----------